-Iodine helps make thyroid hormone which is vital to maintain the body’s metabolic rate, as well as for normal growth and development.
-Iodine deficiency can lead to thyroid disease such as goitre or hypothyroidism and impair brain development.
+Iodine helps make thyroid hormone which is vital to regulate metabolism and for normal foetal and childhood growth and development.
+Iodine deficiency can lead to thyroid disease such as goitre (enlargement of the thyroid gland) or hypothyroidism and impair brain development.

 On this page, you can find the following information: